 The newest town in Charlotte County is an incredibly forward-thinking, eco-centric, solar-powered city.
 It's taking shape in southern Charlotte County.
 Read more about Babcock Ranch here.

 Set on Gasparilla Island, the historic village of Boca Grande offers old world charm, quaint shops and restaurants, and gorgeous beach views.
-Boca Grande is known as the "Tarpon Capital of the World", and has often been visited by presidents and celebrities.
+Boca Grande is known as the "Tarpon Capital of the World" and has often been visited by presidents and celebrities.
 Gasparilla Island is split between two counties, with the northern third and bridge access located in Charlotte County.

 Don Pedro Island

 Don Pedro Island, the middle island of the Knight/Don Pedro/Little Gasparilla chain, is predominantly a state park, which is accessible only by boat, ferry, or kayak/canoe.
-The state park has a land base which offers parking and dock for ferry services offered by Captiva Cruises.
+The state park has a land base that offers parking and dock for ferry services offered by Captiva Cruises.
 Ranked Florida's "most tranquil beach" by USA Today readers.

 Charming El Jobean has its own old-Florida flair.
 A former winter home for circus and carnival performers, it features a historic post office museum and cafe that hosts weekly Bluegrass jam sessions.